subugoe/olahd_user_frontend/README.md

 ### Prerequisites

-To get TIDO up and running you should have the following software installed:
+To get OLA-HD up and running you should have the following software installed:

 - **curl**
 - **yarn**